Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 "I can see that!
 Any change to customs procedure?"

 *"Affirmative Misfit.
 Customs is now conducted aboard Allied Trade Station One ‘Armstrong’.
 Tune to wake comms channel three for their traffic control.
-And, uh...welcome back.
+And, uh... welcome back.
 Border Security out."*

 Xiù took a moment to shake her head and let the reality of how quickly things could change sink in.
 She’d gone from watching her lovers get covered in alien bug slime, to shaking hands with a space station that hadn’t even existed six months ago, all in less than an hour.

 *Crazy.*

 She boosted onto an approach, and called the station.

-___
+---

 **Date Point: July 11y7m4w AV**
 **Moses Byron Group Headquarters, Omaha, Nebraska, USA, Earth**